Generic Name: Sertraline Tablets (SER tra leen)

 - Sex problems like lowered interest in sex or ejaculation problems.

-- Very bad and sometimes deadly liver problems have happened with this medicine (sertraline tablets).
+- Liver problems have rarely happened with this medicine (sertraline tablets).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Sertraline Tablets?